 In the past, when individuals wanted to advance their careers, they made themselves better employees by practicing a number of self-help techniques.
 Today, the best way for individuals to get ahead is by marketing themselves in a process called personal branding.
 This entails using internet marketing tools to shape the way that others view you.
-When personal branding is practiced effectively, a man might brand himself as a devoted family man, while a woman who is looking to change careers might brand herself as an expert within her field.
+When personal branding is practiced effectively, a man who wants to run for public office might brand himself as a devoted family man while a woman who is looking to change careers might brand herself as an expert within her field.

 Personal branding is important because most hiring managers research potential candidates by searching for them on Google.
 Yet it is not just jobseekers who benefit from personal branding.
 Jobs have been lost, relationships have been ruined, and families have fought because of information that was turned up in a simple Google search.
 The process of online reputation management goes hand-in-hand with personal branding.
 Here are a few personal reputation management techniques that can be used for personal branding: